How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Who Is Inpatient Mental Health Treatment For?

 Anyone can experience a severe mental health episode, regardless of their history or current circumstances.
+And inpatient treatment is what you need when you do.

 Like medical care, mental health care is a continuum designed to move you through it, not a sorting system that assigns care based on what kind of person you are.